IndiGo bars specially-abled child: Scindia says no human being should have to go through this | Business

 The airline made the family comfortable by providing them a hotel stay and they flew the next morning to their destination, it said.

 ''We regret the inconvenience caused to the passengers.
-IndiGo prides itself on being an inclusive organisation, be it for employees or its customers; and over 75,000 specially-abled passengers fly with IndiGo every month,'' it said.
+IndiGo prides itself on being an inclusive organization, be it for employees or its customers; and over 75,000 specially-abled passengers fly with IndiGo every month,'' it said.
+IndiGo — India's largest carrier — carried 58.61 lakh passengers within the country in March, a 54.8 percent share of the domestic market, as per the DGCA data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)